philstutorials/philstutorials.github.io/CPSC359W.md

 The first tutorial introduces the details of setting interrupts to be requested and serviced instantly.
 > [Slides](https://slides.com/pathomas/gpio-programming-interrupts)

 The second tutorial is a work period dedicated to your third assignment.
 I'll be there roaming around and helping where I can.
+If you're interested in getting the bonus part of the assignment look [here](https://www.valvers.com/open-software/raspberry-pi/step04-bare-metal-programming-in-c-pt4/).